Head Track and Field Coach Greg Metcalf

 Another indication of Metcalf's success lies in how his athletes have performed in the professional and international ranks.

-The 2008 U.S. Olympic Trials featured several Husky distance runners in action, including the trio of Follett, Miller, and Turner, who all competed in the 1500-meters alongside new freshman Christine Babcock.
+The 2012 U.S. Olympic Trials featured former Huskies Katie Follett and Mike Sayenko, while then-sophomore Katie Flood came up just one spot short of the final in the 1,500-meters.
+All told, ten current or former Huskies competed at the 2012 Trials.
+In 2008, the Trials saw several Husky distance runners in action, including the trio of Follett, Amanda Miller, and Michelle Turner, who all competed in the 1500-meters alongside new freshman Christine Babcock.
 Ryan Brown also advanced into the semifinals of the 800-meter run.
-In all, nine Washington track athletes from Metcalf's tenure competed at the 2008 U.S. Olympic Trials.

 In addition to their athletic prowess, Metcalf's teams have been among the brightest at a school renowned for its high academic standards.
 His teams are eight-time recipients of the U.S. Track and Field and Cross Country Coaches Association (USTFCCCA) All-Academic honor, including the men's track team being named the 2008 Outdoor Scholar Team of the Year, and the 2008 women's cross country national champs also earning USTFCCCA Scholar Team of the Year.
 Seven UW individuals have earned Academic All-America.